Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Upper bounds on equilibration times

-where $c>0$ is a constant and $\Lambda_m$ denotes the side-$m$ square centered at the origin. \end{lemma} This will then be applied with $m$ ranging from order $L/\log L$ to order $L/\log^{(k)}(L)$ so in all cases the r.h.s.\ is much smaller than $L^{-3}$ and, putting everything together, the inequality \eqref{eq:diritt} and therefore the claim of Lemma~\ref{lem:dalbasso} follows.
+This will then be applied with $m$ ranging from order $L/\log L$ to order $L/\log^{(k)}(L)$ so in all cases the r.h.s. is much smaller than $L^{-3}$ and, putting everything together, the inequality (\ref{eq-diritt}) and therefore the claim of Lemma~\ref{lem-dalbasso} follows.